Estelindis/double-agent/README.md

 During development, when function bugs were encountered, functions were edited down to a barebones format in which their essential principles could be explored.
 The functions were then tested in the isolated environment of [Python Tutor](https://pythontutor.com/visualize.html).
 As Python Tutor does not support all libraries, this form of testing was not possible in all scenarios.
 However, in most cases, Python Tutor exposed the logic and syntax issues at work, enabling bugs to be fixed there and these principles applied to the more complex versions of the functions in run.py.

 # Future Features
 The majority of envisaged future features consist of additional story content.
 When initially planning this project, a full story was imagined, beginning-to-end, with seven or more days over the course of several in-game months being described.
 However, as the project developed, it became clear that adding coding functionality was more important than adding story content.
 This project was intended to develop and show profiency in the Python programming language.
 The limited development time was therefore best spent on visualizing and implementing complex functions that would allow more story content to be added later without much difficulty.
 Regrettably, only the first day of planned story content is implemented in the present version of the project.
 However, with the suite of functions currently offered, the full planned story can be added in a future version of the game, forked from the present repository.
 A small number of planned non-story-text features additionally did not make the cut due to lack of time.
-There are outlined below.
+These are outlined below.

 ## Non-Story-Text Future Features
 - Future versions of the game could refactor some of its functions to be more powerful.
 For instance, the "make_choice" function currently only works with between two and four choices.
 It could be rewritten to work with a variable number of choices, passed to it via integer argument.